Projects per year

 In summary, we have generated the first CRISPR/Cas9 gene edited NCL model.
 This novel sheep model of CLN1 disease develops biochemical, gross morphological and in vivo brain alterations confirming the efficacy of the targeted modification and potential relevance to the human condition.

-- Royal (Dick) School of Veterinary Studies - Group Leader
+- Royal (Dick) School of Veterinary Studies - Personal Chair of Molecular Anatomy

 - Edinburgh Neuroscience

 Person: Academic: Research Active , Academic: Research Active (Research Assistant)